Instructor: Barbara Smigel, PhD, GG. (GIA)

 HOMEWORK: A homework assignment will be included with each of the ten lessons.
 The homework assignments will consist of 10 questions taken from the assigned text readings, and the assigned web essay readings.
 Each will be due by a specific date listed on the course calendar on the website, and in a specific format as described in the assignment.
-Instructions and procedures for submitting these will be found in an "Announcement" on the course homepage Homework assignments are worth 20 points each.
-A link to the homework "key" will be posted on the course homepage within 48 hours after the conclusion of each lesson.
+Instructions and procedures for submitting these will be found under the homework section of the course website.
+Homework assignments are worth 20 points each.
+The homework "key" or a link to it, will be posted on the course homepage within 48 hours after the conclusion of each lesson.
 Be sure to read the announcement on Homework Formatting.

 DISCUSSIONS: Students are expected to post at least one comment in response to the question or task posted by the instructor, on the website lesson-specific discussion board for each of the 10 lessons.
-Your discussion score will be assessed at the end of the term based on the quality and relevance of your postings.
-The maximum number of discussion points is 5 for each lesson: 50 for the term (5 points for each of 10 posts).
+Your discussion score will be assessed at the end of the term based on the consistency, quality and relevance of your postings.
+The maximum number of discussion points is 50 for the term (5 points for each of 10 posts).
 The comments must be thoughtful and relevant to the topic.
-So, a post of simply "I agree", a post with a web link that does not function, a close repetition of another student's comments or post, or a lengthy digression off the topic, would not count for much.
+So, a post of simply "I agree", a post with a web link that does not function, or a lengthy digression off the topic, would not count for much.
 Posting many times at the beginning of the semester and little later, or vice versa, regardless of the quality of the posts will not earn top marks.
 Your cumulative score for all Discussions will be posted at the end of term, and those students whose work has been thoughtful and consistent will receive the best discussion grades.

 In discussions, no "flaming" will be tolerated--> students engaging in this practice will automatically receive a zero as their mark for that lesson's discussion grade.
 DO NOT POST PERSONAL QUESTIONS FOR ME OR YOUR HOMEWORK ANSWERS ON THE DISCUSSION BOARDS -- USE THE EMAIL FUNCTION FOR THESE PURPOSES.

-The lesson specific discussion topics will be open for posting only during that lesson's 5 day time period, and only those posts submitted, on time, to the lesson specific forums will be graded.
-You may use the "Course Related/General Gem Topics" forum on the discussion board to post questions, comments, or responses to comments, on other topics (such as gem news or course mechanics) whenever you wish, and you'll want to visit it in order to view the links to the Homework Keys, which I will post there.
+The lesson specific discussion topics will be open for posting only during that lesson's time period, and only those posts submitted, on time, to the lesson specific forums will be graded.
+You may use the "Course Discussion" forum on the discussion board to post questions, comments, or responses to comments, on other topics (such as gem news or course mechanics) whenever you wish, and you'll want to visit it in order to view the links to the Homework Keys, which I will post there.

 FINAL EXAM: A comprehensive, date-limited, timed, on-line, multiple choice, final examination will be given over all the web lectures.
 The dates for the final exam will be found on the course calendar on the website.
 The final is worth 100 points.
 You will be able to view your grade on the final and in the course, overall, through the grade link on the homepage toolbar, however, unlike the lesson quizzes, the answers to the final exam will not be posted for viewing at the end of the submission period.

 Nine highest of 10 quizzes @ 30 points each = 270 points, Nine highest of ten homework assignments @ 20 points each = 180 points, total points earned from lesson-specific discussion postings = 50 points (given at end of course) and the Final exam = @100 points for a total of: 600 possible points.
 (Note the lowest quiz and lowest homework score will be dropped for each student).

 540 - 600 pts.
 90 - 100 % A